luisy-eng/luisy-eng.github.io/essays/luser.md

 **Not-So-Smart Question Analysis:**

-" I am new to Django and I am doing a Django tutorial project to create a portfolio.
+"I am new to Django and I am doing a Django tutorial project to create a portfolio.
 When I first started doing the project, my Django project was able to run the browser correctly and display "Hello World".
 However, after adding new lines of code to my project, I still only see "Hello World" which is my first project run.
 How can I fix this issue on VSC to show the result of my new line of code?
 I'm not sure what the issue is.

 I tried running "python manage.py runserver" or "python manage.py migrate" but, it still only shows "Hello World".
 With the code I added from the tutorial, I was supposed to see a display of "first project", "second project", and "third project". "